nuintun/koa-files/README.md

 #### fs?: `{ readonly stat: typeof fs.stat, readonly createReadStream: typeof createReadStream }`

-- The fs module to use.
-Defaults to use `fs` of node.
+- The fs module to use, defaults to use `fs` of node.

 #### headers?: `{ [key: string]: string | string[] } | (path: string, stats: fs.Stats): { [key: string]: string | string[] } | void>`

-- Set headers to be sent.
-Defaults to `undefined`, see docs: [Headers in MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).
+- Set headers to be sent, defaults to `undefined`, see docs: [Headers in MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).

 #### acceptRanges?: `boolean`

-- Enable or disable accepting ranged requests.
-Disabling this will not send Accept-Ranges and ignore the contents of the Range request header. defaults to `true`.
+- Enable or disable accepting ranged requests, disabling this will not send Accept-Ranges and ignore the contents of the Range request header, defaults to `true`.

 #### etag?: `boolean`